 Mt Yōtei (Yōtei-zan or “sheep hoofed mountain”) is the enigma of Niseko.. anyone who has ever been to the famous powder mecca has no doubt spent time looking across from the Niseko United resorts and wondered what it would be like to get a closer look.
-Also know as Yezo Fuji or Ezo Fuji, Mt Yōtei is a conical stratovolcano, although inactive with the last estimated eruptions occuring in 1050BC, and 3550BC.
+Also, know as Yezo Fuji or Ezo Fuji, Mt Yōtei is a conical stratovolcano, although inactive with the last estimated eruptions occurring in 1050BC, and 3550BC.

 Yōtei’s mysteries await you…

 Great views from Mt Yōtei back towards Mt Niseko-Annupuri and the Niseko United Resorts.

 Hiking to the summit in winter can take between 4 – 7 hours depending on your fitness, and the chosen ascent route.
 Weather needs to be just right before considering a day trip like this as winds, cloud movement and the safety of the snowpack all need to be taken into consideration.
 More than a few have been forced to turn back as clouds roll in and visibility drops to nil.
 It’s hard to justify climbing above treeline into the cloud that will hinder navigation, not to mention spoiling the view from the top!

 It goes without saying that hiring a guide to summit Mt Yōtei is a good idea, as the local weather patterns and snow safety conditions should be considered thoroughly before a summit attempt.

 The Hangetsuko route car park is home to what we like to call the Church of Pow.